Home health for diabetes management and complications

 Does Medicare cover home health for diabetes?

-Yes.
-Medicare covers home health for diabetes management when the patient is homebound and requires skilled nursing for insulin management, wound care, or other skilled services.
+Yes — when the patient is homebound and needs a skilled service such as insulin management or wound care.
 Coverage falls under the Medicare Part A home health benefit and requires physician certification of the plan of care.

 Diabetes home health — common questions